 After you emerge onto the beach you’ll take a left to reach the waterfalls, walking along the beach for a few hundred metres southeast.
 Along the way you’ll pass a lot of fascinating clusters of downed trees and old driftwood (some of which was perfect for our lunch stop).

-Once you make it to the waterfalls where the creek meets the beach, you’ll notice that because of the undercut shape of the sandstone it is actually possible to clamber in behind the waterfalls themselves.
-Of course, because they are only a couple metres high, you’ll have to crouch and half-crawl to make it work, and you’re probably still going to get a bit wet, but there is something undeniably cool about staring out at the world from behind a tumbling sheet of water, like a low-budget movie villain hiding behind some convenient curtains.
-They finished just on the outside looking in at our 9 best waterfalls on Vancouver Island, although I still go back and forth on that decision.
+Once you make it to the waterfalls where the creek meets the beach, you’ll notice that because of the undercut shape of the sandstone it is actually possible to clamber in behind the waterfall itself.
+Of course, because it is only a couple metres high, you’ll have to crouch and half-crawl to make it work, and you’re probably still going to get a bit wet, but there is something undeniably cool about staring out at the world from behind a tumbling sheet of water, like a low-budget movie villain hiding behind some convenient curtains.
+In fact, Sandcut Beach waterfall finished just on the outside looking in at our 9 best waterfalls on Vancouver Island, although I still go back and forth on the decision to leave it out.

 Meanwhile, you can also climb up the rocks to see more of the creek.
-In the drier days of summer it may be possible to walk close to the edge and get a glimpse of the waterfalls from above (the water is much higher in spring, fall and winter).
+In the drier days of summer it may be possible to walk close to the edge and get a glimpse of the Sandcut Beach waterfall from above (the water is much higher in spring, fall and winter).

 If you manage to get to the other side of the falls, either by crossing the creek up top, jumping from sandbar to sandbar on the beach or sneaking across behind the falls, you can continue on a few hundred metres where you’ll find a set of intriguing rock formations.
 These are great for photos themselves, or can be climbed to provide 180-degree views of the beach, strait and Olympic Peninsula.